 David holds several prior experiences in New York City government, including: leading efforts to make government more usable for businesses, turning around NYC's job placement and training services, revitalizing NYC’s business services, and improving customer service across multiple agencies.
 He has worked as a software executive, where he grew his company’s ability to implement technology that automates municipal government services.
 He has also served as an adjunct professor, most recently at the Columbia School of International and Public Affairs.

-David holds a BS from the University of Delaware, where he was a Eugene DuPont Distinguished Scholar, and an MBA from Harvard Business School.
+David holds a Bachelor of Science from the University of Delaware, where he was a Eugene DuPont Distinguished Scholar, and a Master of Business Administration from Harvard Business School.
 He is motivated to reduce bureaucracy and friction in order to accelerate progress in our economy and cities– and is passionate about business models that improve service delivery through technology.

 Nina Parrott - program coordinator, executive education

-Nina is a Program Coordinator for Executive Education at Harvard Kennedy School.
-She received her Bachelor of Arts degree in International Studies from Boston College with a concentration in Ethics and International Social Justice, and a minor in Political Philosophy.
+Nina is a program coordinator for Executive Education at Harvard Kennedy School.
+She received her Bachelor of Arts in International Studies from Boston College with a concentration in Ethics and International Social Justice, and a minor in Political Philosophy.
 During college, she studied abroad in Quito, Ecuador, and hopes to return again soon.